Early Action, Early Decision, Restrictive Early Action - What Does it All Mean?

 Students can apply ED to only one college

-If accepted, students must commit to attending and withdraw other applications
+If accepted, students must commit to attending, decline admission offers from other schools, and withdraw pending applications

 Other Categories